pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 The deployment process takes about twenty minutes on GCP.
 When it's complete, BOSH will begin monitoring VMs, maintaining logs, and restart any crashed components.

 If you look at the GCP cloud console, you'll see four new VMs.
-If you look at the their tags, you'll be able to tell that one of them is a k8s master, and the others are k8s nodes.
+If you look at the their tags, you'll be able to tell that one of them is a Kubernetes master, and the others are Kubernetes nodes.

 ### Set Up kubeconfig